5eqn/action-test/README.md

 - `REGISTRY`: Registry to pull from
 - `IMAGE_NAME`: Name of image to pull
 - `DOCKER_PREFIX`: Project name passed to Compose

+## Random words

+Why it still not works?!!